Dental Equipment

 Advanced Digital Dentistry at Vitrin Clinic

-State of the art intraoral scanning technology
+State-of-the-art intraoral scanning technology

 Patient-focused digital treatment planning